amer/resinfra/README.md

 Second, **costs are strongly increasing** (by about 75% for the scenario above).
 Egress traffic can be very expensive depending on the chosen cloud providers and will become a relevant cost driver, especially for services that exchange large amounts of data.

-Detailed benchmarking results can be found in the [benchmarking directory](benchmarks)
+Detailed benchmarking results can be found in the [benchmarking directory](benchmarks).